jackwaudby/hotos-23/README.md

     * Return the top 10 Persons with the highest visited property
 * Rationale: detects central nodes in the network, i.e., the ones that are on most paths
 * Report throughput over time
-* Challenge: finding deeper path would improve the accuracy of the centrality algorithm, but even on relatively small graph the explodes the number of paths found.
-Thus, the transaction takes disproportionally longer.
-3 deep takes 20 secs (22M paths), 4 deep takes ()

-2.1
-* Gremlin is supported by Amazon Neptune and JanusGraph
-* MERGE either (i) matches existing nodes, or (ii) it creates new data if the requested pattern is not found.
-It either matches the whole pattern, or the whole pattern is created.
-MERGE will not work if partial matches are found.

-2.2.1
-* Can we find a way to make community detection more broad.
-The example we use for balanced in the evaluation is a centrality algorithm.
-These are balanced graph algorithms.
-* I would argue they don't need to be written back, but having them avoids recomputation and allows the application to use this information as part of other (OLTP) transactions.
-* Politicans answer: its hard to say because each customer's workload is very distinct.
-Also, generally speaking we are conditioned at Neo4j to split things up to avoid hitting any boundaries, and/or running the heavy stuff on dedicated read replica in clusters, or dedicated instances running the GDS library

-2.3
-The LDBC Interative workload is a popular graph database benchmark containing complex, processing-intensive reads queries, interspersed with short read queries, and insert operations.
-Whilst work is ongoing to include deletions operations similarly to what is described in Sec X, it remains lacking updates to node and edge labels and properties and  complex read-write transactions with arbitrary large and read- and write sets.

-3
-Neo4j's default isolation level is Read Committed, though it was demonstrated in X that it provides Monotonic Atomic View.
-Via Cypher explicit write locks can be taken on nodes to simulate improved isolation in some cases to prevent Lost Updates for example.

-CREATE

-CREATE p = (n:Person {name: 'Jack', id: 1})-[:CREATED]->(r:Post {content: "rant", up: 0})
-RETURN p

-UNWIND range(1, 50) AS i
-MERGE (p:Person { id: i })
-ON CREATE
-MATCH (j:Person {name: 'Jack', id: 1})
-CREATE (j)-[r:KNOWS {close: false}]->(p)

-UNWIND range(1, 50) AS i
-MATCH (j:Person {name: 'Jack', id: 1}), MATCH (f:Person {name: 'Jack', id: i}), CREATE (j)-[r:KNOWS {close: false}]->(f)